rigetti/pyquil/docs/source/start.rst

 .. note::

-    PyQuil also provides a handy function for you to ensure that a local qvm and quilc are currently running in your environment.
+    pyQuil also provides a handy function for you to ensure that a local qvm and quilc are currently running in your environment.
 To make sure both are available you execute ``from pyquil.api import local_forest_runtime`` and then use
     :py:func:`~pyquil.api.local_forest_runtime()`.
 This will start qvm and quilc instances using subprocesses if they have not already been started.
     You can also use it as a context manager as in the following example: